kenaimad/landing-page/README.md

 # Dietician landing-page (still in progress)
 Website created for marketing purposes for a dietitian.
 Application has multiple pages and is mobile friendly.
-It also downloads articles and recipes from firebase real time database thru api.
+It also downloads articles and recipes from firebase real time database through api.
 Technologies used in this project:
 - HTML
 - CSS
 - JavaScript